RichardJohnNowell/Citizens-and-Science/README.md

 <!--- testing --->

 ## Testing
-The website was assembled using HTML5, CSS3 and JS2015.
+The website was assembled using HTML5, CSS3 and JavaScript ES6.
 I used the desktop program Microsoft VS code and online Gitpod.
 I used Gitpod a lot more this time than in the previous project for clarity and to practise in a more professional setting.
 The website was continously tested during its build with W3 validations, PageSpeed Insights and JSHint.
 No AI was used in the construction of the code.